 "I should have fought"

-What they were actually doing was trying to survive and get through a traumatic time and there was nothing that they would have done to deserve this violation.
-They were manipulated and brainwashed.
-Silenced by fear for themselves or silenced to protect someone else.
+What they were actually doing was trying to survive and get through a traumatic time and there was nothing that they would have done to deserve or encourage this violation.
+They may have been manipulated and brainwashed and silenced by fear for themselves or silenced to protect someone else.
 Silenced by shame and guilt that should belong to their abuser and not the survivor.

 Over time their pain can turn in on themselves and it eats away at their self worth.

-They feel worthless, they feel ugly, they feel as if something is broken, they feel ashamed.
+They tell me that they feel worthless, they feel ugly, they feel as if something is broken, they feel ashamed and unable to trust.

 As well as dealing with the emotional effects of the trauma more than likely they are living with some other of the effects of Trauma such as:

 Part of my role as a counsellor is to help them to see that they do not need to feel shame.
-Through therapy their trauma is processed and they can begin to heal.
+Through therapy their trauma can be processed and they can begin to heal.
 They can start to see....

 They were not in any way to blame.